 Organic gardening is a method of gardening that relies on building healthy and living soil that can support and feed all the plants being grown in it.
 It also depends on the use of organic matter to enrich the soil.

 Open-pollination refers to plants that have been pollinated naturally by birds, insects, the wind, or by humans.
 This results in genetic diversity within plant populations.
-Moreover the seeds that these plants produce will often maintain their unique characteristics as long as pollen from other species are not introduced.
+Also, the seeds that these new plants produce will often maintain their unique characteristics as long as pollen from other species is not introduced.